PowerShell/DscResources/BestPractices.md

 The inclusion of a mandatory parameter in the 'Get-TargetResource' function that is never used could signal that there is a design flaw in the implementation of the function.
 The mandatory parameters that are used to call 'Get-TargetResource' should help to retrieve the actual values of the properties for the resource.
-For example, if there is a parameter 'Ensure' that is mandatory, that parameter will not be used to retrive the actual values.
+For example, if there is a parameter 'Ensure' that is mandatory, that parameter will not be used to retrieve the actual values.
 Another example would be if a parameter 'FilePathName' is set to be mandatory, but 'FilePathName' is actually a property that 'Get-TargetResource' should return the actual value of.
 In that case it does not make sense to assign a value to 'FilePathName' when calling 'Get-TargetResource' because that value will never be used.